rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Delete Contributor `DELETE` `/api/v1/project/[project_id]/contributor/[contributor_id]`

 Removes a contributor from the project.
 This can only be performed by the project owner.
+You cannot remove the owner of the project from the list of contributors.

 #### Request